-Art & Design-Explore a variety of art mediums at the Art & Design.
-Showcase your creativity through blockprinting, clay sculpture, weaving, sandart and more!
+Art & Design-Explore a variety of art mediums at the Art Barn.
+Showcase your creativity through block printing, clay sculpture, weaving, sand art, leathercraft and more!

+Improv

-Improv-Our counselors lead campers in engaging and hilarious improvisational games that will have the whole group laughing!
+Our counselors lead campers in engaging and hilarious improvisational games that will have the whole group laughing!
 Improv games activate creative thinking and language while building confidence in our campers.

+Music

-Music-Campers will explore a variety of instruments during our music sessions including drums, recorders, and ukuleles!
+Campers will explore a variety of instruments during our music sessions including drums, recorders, and ukuleles!
 Counselors lead campers in high energy games that expose them to rhythm and tempo.